Rob Vicious: Solo career

 Rob's signature catchphrase, "Bitch I'm Rob Vicious", is repeated throughout much of his music.
 Rob's Instagram account is named after the catchphrase.
 Another catchphrase, "Aye Rob, I think the Feds is listenin", is frequently used as Rob's producer tag.

+In July 2018, Rob made a guest appearance on the ManMan Savage song "All Day", which was later included as the final track on ManMan Savage's Christmas-themed album EAxmas (2018)."All Day" was produced by Ron-Ron The Producer.

 In November 2018, Rob made a guest appearance on Kenny Beats and ALLBLACK's football-themed collaboration EP, 2 Minute Drills.
 Rob was featured on the song "Weigh Ins" and appeared in the song's music video.

+In December 2018, Rob made a guest appearance on "Run It Up", a track by Boston-based rapper Jwu.
+Rob was featured alongside Chicago-based rapper Z Money, with production from Mike Crook and Dupri.

 Rob released his debut solo mixtape Breakthrough in May 2020.
 The mixtape includes features from Fenix Flexin and NFant.
 The mixtape includes production from DJ Paul, Bruce24k, Hurtboy AG, Al B Smoov, Clay Priskorn, Funke, ManOhManFoster, K Wils, LeanYSL, and Yung Henny.

 In May 2021, Rob was featured on former bandmate Fenix Flexin's debut mixtape, Fenix Flexin Vol. 1.
 Rob appears on the track "Feds", produced by DJ Flippp.

+During the summer of 2021, Rob made a guest appearance on Swiggle Mandela's album, Movie Money (2021).
+Rob was featured on "Planet of the Bapes", the final track on the album.

 Between 2022 and 2024, Rob released a five-part mixtape series titled the Fearless series.
 Rob produced most songs on the five mixtapes himself.
 The first mixtape, Fearless, was released in January 2022, followed by Fearless Vol. 2 in April 2022, and Fearless Vol. 3 in July 2022.
 The next mixtape, Fearless 4, was released in January 2024, and it includes an 03 Greedo guest appearance on the song "Cursed Since Birth".
 The last mixtape in the series, Fearless 5, was released in November 2024.

 Rob has frequently collaborated with artists and producers such as 03 Greedo, 1TakeJay, AzChike, ALLBLACK, BandGang Lonnie Bands, Bruce24k, DJ Paul, DA$H, Earl Swavey, Kenny Beats, Ketchy The Great, Nfant, and Ron-Ron The Producer.

 Personal life

-Rob moved often during his childhood, growing up in Tennessee, Arkansas, and Alabama, in addition to his hometown, West Adams, Los Angeles.
+Rob moved often during his childhood, growing up in Memphis, Tennessee, Huntsville, Alabama, and Arkansas, in addition to his hometown, West Adams, Los Angeles.
 When he was 10 years old, Rob taught himself how to produce using FL Studio and began making music.